kilar95/Data-Analysis---Cyclistics-/README.md

 #### Observations

 * The maximum value of **ride_length** equals to 3356649 seconds, which corresponds to 932.4 hours.
-This value is an oulier and then considered invalid.
+This value is an oulier and thus considered invalid.
 * The minimum value of **ride_length** is negative.
 Again, it is considered invalid.

 #### In order to run calculation on the data we should convert "ride_length" from difftime to numeric class